waggle-sensor/sage-website/docs/about/architecture.md

 From-Edge triggers, or messages that originate from an edge node, can be used to trigger lambda functions -- for example, if high wind velocity is detected, a function could be triggered to determine how to reconfigure sensors or launch a computation or send an alert.

 To-Edge triggers are messages that are to change a node's behavior.
-For example an HPC calculation or cloud-based data analysis could trigger an [Edge Scheduler](#edge-scheduler-es) API call to request a [“science goal”](#science-goals) to be run on a particular set of edge nodes.
+For example an HPC calculation or cloud-based data analysis could trigger an [Edge Scheduler](#edge-scheduler-es) API call to request a [science goal](#science-goals) to be run on a particular set of edge nodes.

 > Details & source code: https://github.com/waggle-sensor/lambda-triggers